-

 Jewellery

-All my Jewellery is handmade by me, however some findings are bought pre fabricated and I will always state this, as well as quality of precious metals used.
+All my Jewellery is handmade by me, and I will always state the quality of precious metals used.
+Silver and gold can be carefully polished with cleaning cloths, as over time they can become tarnished.

 -